-Figure 17.
+Figure 18.
 The Grieve Memorial in Gap Park

-Figure 18.
+Figure 19.
 The Dunbar Memorial in Gap Park

 Two memorials are located within Gap Park.
-The Grieve Memorial, located near the southern boundary, which commemorates a local resident killed during the Boer War.
+The Grieve Memorial, located near the southern boundary, commemorates Lieutenant Gideon Grieve, a resident of Watsons Bay who led multiple military operations and was killed attempting to assist an injured soldier in the Battle of Paardeberg in the Boer War.
+The memorial was unveiled on 22 December 1900 on the cliffs of South Head where it remains.
 The Dunbar Memorial is the salvaged anchor of the ship, wrecked off South Head in 1857.
 It was positioned in its present location in August 1930.